 City employees are represented by five labor unions and associations: the Chula Vista Employees' Association ("CVEA"), the Chula Vista Police Officers' Association ("POA"), the International Association of Fire Fighters ("IAFF"), the Western Council of Engineers ("WCE") and Mid Managers and Professional Association ("MMPA").
 CVEA is the largest association, representing approximately 45.5% of all City employees.
 Currently 95% of all City employees are covered by negotiated agreements.
-Current negotiated agreements of POA, IAFF, CVEA, WCE expire June 30, 2017.
+Current negotiated agreements of CVEA and WCE expire June 30, 2017 and the City is negotiating with these two bargaining groups.
 The current negotiated agreement with MMPA expires June 30, 2018.
+The current negotiated agreement with POA expires June 30, 2020 and the current negotiated agreement with IAFF expires December 31, 2019.